Clark Atlanta University Faculty Member to Present Southeast ATTC Webinar

 ATLANTA, GA – April 4, 2019 – Clark Atlanta University today announced that Dr. Phillip M. Dunston, Chair of the Religion and Philosophy Department at CAU, will present a webinar in partnership with the Southeast Addiction Technology Transfer Center, Wednesday, April 10, 2:00 pm – 3:00 PM EDT.

-The Southeast Addiction Technology Transfer Center (Southeast ATTC), located at Morehouse School of Medicine's National Center for Primary Care, develops alliances to support and implement best treatment practices and provides technology transfer activities to increase the awareness, knowledge
+The Southeast Addiction Technology Transfer Center (Southeast ATTC), located at Morehouse School of Medicine's National Center for Primary Care, develops alliances to support and implement best treatment practices and provides technology transfer activities to increase the awareness, knowledge and skills of practitioners and pre-service professionals.

 The Addiction Technology Transfer Center Network is an initiative funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 They work with individuals across the nation providing training and education for individuals who work as Behavioral Health Professionals.